 Purpose of Sample Ballots

-Platforms, or sample ballots, may still be requested of new applicants to give the Board of Advisors an idea of whether a candidate would add to the real ballot with myopic fanboy fervor or insightful, careful selection out of an honest attempt to reign in the excess and reach for a wide range of good picks to help make sure categories don’t all look the same.
+Platforms, or sample ballots, may still be requested of new applicants to give the organization an idea of whether a candidate would add to the real ballot with myopic fanboy fervor or insightful, careful selection out of an honest attempt to reign in the excess and reach for a wide range of good picks to help make sure categories don’t all look the same.
 Because candidates’ sample game ballots largely overlapped from year to year, candidates are no longer inherently required to run on announced “platforms” which used to serve as a barometer for selecting delegates that represent a balance of gaming tastes and interests.
 Instead, the Academy now develops a single sample ballot using a wiki-like approach to development.